tslamic/AndroidDeviceNames/readme.md

 The library will be available on maven central in a few days.
 Until then, just copy-paste the [`DeviceNames`](https://github.com/tslamic/AndroidDeviceNames/blob/master/lib/Adn/androiddevicenames/src/main/java/tslamic/github/io/androiddevicenames/DeviceNames.java) class into your project.

+A big thanks to [Meetup](https://github.com/meetup/android-device-names) where the idea for this project was born (and some files stolen).
+Cheers guys!

 License
 ---